Sonoran-Software/Sonoran-Store-Docs/five-bundle.md

 Customers may cancel their Five Bundle subscription at anytime via [Tebex.io's System](https://checkout.tebex.io/payment-history/) or via cancellation link included in the original purchase and subscription renewal emails.
 All assets will remain available until the end of the current subscription term.

 ### If I cancel my subscription do I keep the content?
 All items in the Five Bundle are protected via Tebex and CFX's asset escrow encryption system.
-All assets will remain available until the end of the current subscription term.
+Due to Tebex limitations, all assets are immediately revoked upon cancellation and are not available for the remainder of the term.

 ### Where can I request a refund?
 [Refunds are offered within 48 hours of any purchase or renewal](https://sonoransoftware.com/assets/files/internal/purchase_policy.pdf).
 Refunds must be requested on the support.sonoransoftware.com portal.
 Requesting a refund will revoke access to all Five Bundle content immediately.